wilsonhou/wilsonhou/README.md

 ### Hey!
 I'm Wilson.

-I'm building http://lowercase.club for those who hate ordinary.
+I'm building [✨lowercase✨](https://lowercase.club) for those who hate ordinary.

+We're rethinking how design and development should be.

 <!--
 **wilsonhou/wilsonhou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.